wofsauge/IsaacDocs/docs/Room.md

 [ ](#){: .abrep .tooltip .badge }
 #### int GetBrokenWatchState ( ) {: .copyable aria-label='Functions' }

+Returns whether the room is slowed down, sped up or neither.

+???+ note Notes
+    Return values:

+    **0**: Room is neither slowed down nor sped up

+    **1**: Room is slowed down, either because of the Broken Watch or because of the I'm Drowsy pill

+    **2**: Room is sped up, either because of the Broken Watch or because of the I'm Excited!!! pill
 ___
 ### Get·Center·Pos () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }